COMP3170/COMP3170-Prac-Week-03/README.md

 This movement requires the plane to be flying towards its own "forward" direction.
 How might you change your code to keep it rotating, but instead have it fly straight upwards and off the screen?

 ## Seperate scene and plane code
-As you may have noticed in the demo code, we're now moving to having our objects seperate from the scene class.
-See if you can refactor today's prac so the Plane is its own object, which the scene then instantiates.
+As you may have noticed in the pre-recorded and live lecture code, we're now moving to having our objects seperate from the scene class.
+See if you can refactor today's code so the Plane is its own object, which the scene then instantiates.
 First, identify what should "belong" to the Plane class, and what should belong to the Scene class.
 Your instructor may ask you to perform this as the whole class or as groups.